+Print the full article here!
 Diabetes is a common disease among people with developmental disabilities.
 It is serious throughout the entire year, but there may be special factors for you to consider during the winter months.
-By reading this article, you will learn about what diabetes is and how to support individuals during the winter.
+By reading this article, you will learn about diabetes and how to support individuals during the winter.

 What is diabetes?

 Our bodies change the food we eat into sugar.
 Our bodies use this sugar (glucose) to give us energy.
 Diabetes is a health condition that causes glucose to build up in our blood instead of being used by our bodies.
 For most people (people without diabetes), the body uses a hormone called insulin to control the amount of sugar that is in our blood.
 Diabetes happens when the body does not make enough insulin or when the insulin is not working the way it should.
 This means that people with untreated diabetes cannot use the sugar in their bodies in the correct way and this sugar builds up in their blood.

 If a person has untreated diabetes, the level of sugar in his or her blood is too high.
 Over time, this extra sugar can damage different parts of a person’s body – for instance his or her heart, kidneys, nerves, and eyes.
 Untreated diabetes can even lead to blindness or needing to have a foot or leg removed.

 No, there is no cure for diabetes.
 But, even though there is no cure, there are many things that people with diabetes can do to stay healthy and live a long life.
 As a direct support professional, you can encourage people with diabetes to talk with their doctor about how to stay healthy.
 You can also learn about diabetes yourself and make sure that the individuals you support follow all of their doctors’ instructions.